-Could beloved reality star Lily McManus be New Zealand’s first ever Bachelorette?
+Could beloved reality star Lily McManus be joining The Bachelorette NZ?
 Alex Casey assesses the evidence.

 It’s a hard time to be a lover of reality romance in New Zealand.
 Love Island NZ has been put on ice as Three faces an uncertain future.
 Married at First Sight NZ also looks like it won’t be coming back which, after the number of times Jimmy said “slut” during the finale, is probably for the best.
 The only hope left for us doe-eyed dreamers is that The Bachelorette NZ – coming to TVNZ next year – will heal our broken hearts.